 Have you got a cute furry bundle sitting at your feet when you eat?
-Here are 5 Easy Meals you can Share with your Dogs!
+Here are 5 Easy Meals you can share with your Dogs!

-We all know were not supposed to share our food with the dogs, but who can resist when they are sitting there acting so cute!
+We all know we're not supposed to share our food with the dogs, but who can resist when they are sitting there acting so cute!
+My two dogs have that puppy dog smoldering look down pat when I'm eating.

 While dog's can't eat everything we can, there are plenty of human grade foods that are healthy to share with your dogs.
+Some Fruits and vegetables are just as beneficial for a dog's health, just like it is for us humans.

 You should always check with your vet first, but I've found sharing some of my food is healthy for my dogs.
+If I'm not sharing meals with my dogs, I use meat and vegetables recipes as toppers for my dog's kibble.

-This is one of my dogs favorites and most healthiest shared meals.
+This is one of my dog's favorites, and healthiest shared meals.
+Eggs are eggs-cellent for our furry friends.

-Spinach helps to regulate a dogs weight and is filled with a healthy dose of fiber, vitamins A and K, which helps to regulate your dogs metabolism.
+Eggs are wonderful for keeping your pet coats and skin healthy and shiny.
+Spinach helps to regulate a dog's weight and filled with a healthy dose of fiber, vitamins A and K, which helps to regulate your dog's metabolism.

 Here's my favorite Spinach and Egg Frittata to share with your dogs.
+Baking in a cast iron pan can provide some extra iron for you and your pup.

 Spinach and Egg Frittata